Guatemala Tour: The Enduring Maya

 Guatemala Tour Itinerary: The Enduring Maya

-Day 2: Depart for a very special archaeological site, Mixco Viejo, perched on a high plateau high above the Motagua River and clearly constructed with defense in mind.
+Day 3: Depart for a very special archaeological site, Mixco Viejo.
+Perched on a high plateau high above the Motagua River, the site was clearly constructed with defense in mind.
 Designed to withstand siege, the fortified city is protected on all sides by deep ravines and can be entered only along a single-file entryway.
 At the time of the Spanish conquest, Mixco Viejo was a strong regional capital and the imagery of power manifest in the temple complexes, ball courts and ritual art mirrors Maya sites through time.
 Dinner is free to enjoy one of the city’s many fine restaurants.
 (B/L)

-Day 4: Cross Lake Atitlán by boat to reach Santiago Atitlán, a picturesque town of winding streets lined with thatched-roof houses.
+Day 7: Cross Lake Atitlán by boat to reach Santiago Atitlán, a picturesque town of winding streets lined with thatched-roof houses.
 Originally the ancient capital city, religious center and stronghold of the Tzutujil Maya, it is now a commercial center whose market is run by women known for their striking headdress, a thick halo formed by twisting a long ribbon around their hair before coiling it into position.
 Here, religious customs blend with Catholicism as revealed by the community’s veneration of their Maximón.
-He resides in a different house each year, and is moved in a procession during Holy Week.
-And he is venerated with offerings of money, alcohol, incense, cigars or cigarettes in exchange for good health, good crops, and marriage counseling.
+Each year he resides in a different house and is only moved in a procession during Holy Week.
+He is venerated with offerings of money, alcohol, incense, cigars or cigarettes in exchange for good health, good crops, and marriage counseling.
 As further evidence of the co-mingling of religions, the town’s 16th century church contains a carved wooden altar that is decorated with saints, and in their midst sits a bas-relief of Maximón!
 (B/L/D)

-Day 7: An early departure takes us to the mountainous village of San Francisco el Alto for its Friday market, the biggest and most authentic weekly market in Guatemala.
+Day 10: An early departure takes us to the mountainous village of San Francisco el Alto for its Friday market, the biggest and most authentic weekly market in Guatemala.
 In front of the 18th century church and on streets throughout the town, an endless array of textiles, pottery and clothing are presented for barter.
-And in another part of the market, farmers sell living animals.
+In another part of the market, farmers sell live animals.
 After exploring, we will drive to the charming village of San Andrés Xecúl to gaze at one of the most extraordinary churches in the highlands.
 Painted bright yellow, the facade is adorned with both Christian and Maya symbols.
 The two jaguars at the top of the facade may represent the hero twins of the Popol Vuh.
-We will then stroll the cobble-stoned streets past thatched roof buildings and enter another one of the sanctuaries of Maximón, where speakers blast out, over and over, a few bars from three Christmas songs.
+Next, stroll the cobble-stoned streets past thatched roof buildings and enter another one of the sanctuaries of Maximón, where speakers blast out, over and over, a few bars from three Christmas songs.
 (B/L/D)

-Day 8: This morning, travel to Zunil, dominated by a stunning colonial church and where the image of Maximón is still openly revered with pomp and ceremony.
+Day 11: This morning, travel to Zunil, dominated by a stunning colonial church and where the image of Maximón is still openly revered with pomp and ceremony.
 Zunil’s Maximón is a plastic manikin dressed in ski wear, gloves, and sunglasses with a woven bag for donations.
 The people here make clothing using pre-Columbian weaving techniques and the women wear striking long purple shawls.
 There will be time to enter the women’s cooperative to see the display of locally made textiles.
-In the afternoon, move on to Abaj Takalik, once an important trading center.
-Made out of adobe brick, the ancient city features beautifully-carved stone stelae.
-Sculptures of pot-bellied people have been found here which appear to date from the first century before Christ.
-Similar rotund statues have been found at Tikal in the lowlands, and along the Guatemala Pacific Coast.
-Overnight in the nearby Hotel Irtra.
+In the afternoon, move on to Tak’alik Ab’aj, once an important trading center.
+Made out of adobe brick, the ancient city features beautifully carved stone stelae.
+Sculptures of pot-bellied people have been found here which appear to date from the 1st century BC Similar rotund statues have been found at Tikal in the lowlands, and along the Guatemala Pacific Coast.
+Return to Antigua and overnight at Hotel El Convento for one night.
 (B/L/D)

-Day 13: Transfer to the airport for early morning flight back to the USA.
+Day 13: Transfer to the airport for our flight back to the USA.
 (B)

 Cost does not include: A separate $150.00 (per person) donation check; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; gratuities to guides and drivers; email, telephone and fax charges; or other items of a personal nature.